 The guidelines note that with consideration as a first line therapy option, this treatment technique has potential to enable the IBS patient to deal with their symptoms by giving initial treatments that would have long term sustainability.
 This view was supported with evidence in children with IBS, which showed that hypnotherapy is clinically effective as a first line therapy.

-Here at The Curative Hypnotherapy Clinic we use clinical hypnotherapy to address the irritable response in the gut itself as well as the anxiety that often accompanies IBS.
+Here at The Hypnotherapy Practice we use clinical hypnotherapy to address the irritable response in the gut itself as well as the anxiety that often accompanies IBS.
 This anxiety is very common with IBS-D in particular when people worry that they are not in control of their bowel movements; this anxiety in turn leads to IBS-D and then more anxiety and so the negative cycle continues.
 We use clinical hypnotherapy to help the unconscious mind identify and resolve the root cause of the irritation in the gut, as well as the anxious response that leads to the IBS.
 As a result the gut is calmed anxiety is relieved and you can live your life without worry.

 The research that has led, in part, to this position follows: